marioy47/blog-site/posts/create-a-wordpress-multisite-settings-page/index.md

 ## Saving Network Settings

-To save network settings as opposed to site settings we have to build our own saving function and registered in WordPres.
+To save network settings as opposed to site settings we have to build our own saving function and registered in WordPress.

 So first add the following line in the constructor: